Battery-Intelligence-Lab/galv/docs/source/FirstTimeQuickSetup.rst

 Next, you'll be asked to specify a name for the new Harvester.

 Each Harvester needs at least one administrator.
-You'll be given a list of active user accounts, and will select one to be the Harvester administrator.
+You'll be given a list of (approved) user accounts, and will select one to be the Harvester administrator.
 If you're following this guide, you'll see the Django superuser account and the regular user account you just created.